barrowclift/barrowclift.github.io/_posts/2017-09-17-tags-explained.markdown

 ---
-layout: post
 title: "Tags Explained"
 date: 2017-09-18 1:46:52
 categories:
   - Technology
   - Organization
   - macOS
+excerpt: |
-excerpt: "I couldn't help but wonder just what problem tags were even intended to solve.
-After all, what could colorful tags do that folders couldn't?"
+  I couldn’t help but wonder just what problem tags were even intended to solve.
+After all, what could colorful tags do that folders couldn’t?
 image: "tags-explained/share-image.jpg"
 ---